-\textbf{Adaptive Fusion Module.} Due to the scanning characteristics of NRS-LiDAR, reflectance images captured in short durations are typically sparse and unevenly distributed.
-Besides, since objects in scenes possess multiscale attributes and vary in distance, fusing raw LiDAR reflectance data for incomplete information densification demands that the model possess adaptive capabilities and the ability to fuse multiscale structural features.
+\textbf{Adaptive Fusion Module.} Due to the scanning characteristics of NRS-LiDAR, intensity images captured in short durations are typically sparse and unevenly distributed.
+Besides, since objects in scenes possess multiscale attributes and vary in distance, fusing raw LiDAR intensity data for incomplete information densification demands that the model possess adaptive capabilities and the ability to fuse multiscale structural features.
 Traditional convolutional kernels with limited receptive fields struggle to capture information across large regions, and larger kernels significantly increase computational cost.
 Inspired by\cite{chen2017deeplab, kong2018recurrent}, we utilize parallel dilated convolutions and deformable convolutions to adaptively integrate multiscale information (Fig. \ref{fig: network}).
-Specifically, we employ multiple dilation rates in parallel dilated convolutions to expand the receptive field with minimal additional computational cost, thereby enhancing the model's capacity for multiscale feature extraction.
-Simultaneously, we incorporate a deformable convolution to facilitate adaptive information fusion based on local contexts, thereby augmenting the model's ability to extract detailed information.
-The outputs from these parallel convolutions are subsequently concatenated along the channel dimension to form the output features of the AFM module.
+Specifically, parallel dilated convolutions with varying dilation rates expand the receptive field with minimal computational overhead, enhancing multi-scale feature extraction.
+Simultaneously, deformable convolutions adaptively fuse information based on local contexts, augmenting the model’s ability to extract fine details.
+Outputs from these parallel convolutions are concatenated along the channel dimension to form the AFM module’s output features.

 \textbf{Dynamic Compensation Module.} The LiDAR intensity is primarily influenced by three factors: the distance traveled by light, the object's surface reflectance, and the incident angle of light.
 In general, it is assumed that the reflectance of the object's surface remains relatively consistent.
 Therefore, compensating for the effects of distance and incident angle is critical for intensity measurement\cite{fang2014intensity}.
-As introduced in\cite{fang2014intensity}, the captured intensity can be expressed as where \(I_e\) represents the laser's emission power, \(R\) denotes the distance from the LiDAR to the object's surface, \(\alpha\) is the incident angle, and \(\rho\) indicates the surface reflectance of the object.
-The term \(\eta(R)\), which accounts for the near-distance effect, can be expressed as
+As introduced in\cite{fang2014intensity}, the captured intensity can be expressed as:

+where \(I_e\) represents the laser's emission power, \(R\) denotes the distance from the LiDAR to the object's surface, \(\alpha\) is the incident angle, and \(\rho\) indicates the surface reflectance of the object.
+The term \(\eta(R)\), which accounts for the near-distance effect, can be expressed as:

 where \(r_d\) is the radius of the laser detector, \(d\) is the offset between the measured range and the true object distance, \(D\) is the lens diameter, and \(S_d\) is the focal length.
 At near distances, \(\eta(R)\) is small but increases rapidly as \(R\) grows, stabilizing near 1.0 for large \(R\).
 Rearranging Eq. \eqref{eq:theoretical_model} to express \(I_e\) in terms of other variables: